 Sick of spending time inside?
 For an excuse to get outdoors, Becky Dickinson explains how to get your children interested in gardening

-With many of us now practising social distancing or self-isolating, it seems a shame to let the bright spring weather go to waste while we’re all sat indoors.
+With many of us having spent far too long cooped up indoors, it’s finally time for a bit more freedom and an opportunity to get back outside.
 If you have access to a private outside space, gardening with your children comes with many benefits – from embracing nature to aiding our physical and mental health – and guarantees plenty of fresh air, too.

 It also provides a wonderful learning environment in which children can do something productive while having fun and getting their hands dirty.
 What’s more, it sows the seeds for a healthy hobby for life.